There are two ways of getting trained in the field of LEGO Serious Play methods and materials.

 - Different trainers have different styles.
 Some are academic.
 Others practical.
 Some traditional.
 Others innovative.
 Some emotional.
 Others distant.
 Some have experience in certain cultures.
 Others have a global view.
 We suggest you get in touch with them in person and ask them send you training videos where you can see them in action.

 - Ask your trainers whether they have actual tasks where you need to practice and demonstrate your skills of running a workshop.
 Ask if they will also coach you after the training session is over.

 Can I train the others?

 Yes!
 Of course!
 LEGO Serious Play methodology is Open-source.
 This means that anybody who wants can train the others.
 If you feel that you do have the necessary experience and feel qualified to do so then please get in touch with us.
 Please send us your references and write a few words about what is your Unique Sales Proposition as a trainer and we will give you the right to post your training events in our community Events section.

 If you are just starting out and think that you would like to train others in the future, then be aware that some training providers may not allow you do that.
 Please make sure that you understand your obligations well before you sign up with a training provider and choose somebody with terms suitable to you.

 What is the meaning of "Certified facilitator of LEGO® SERIOUS PLAY® method and materials”

-Until such certification mechanisms will be put in place, we suggest you get in touch with the facilitator or a trainer of facilitators and ask them to provide you with a proven list of earlier references and explain their training approach.
+Until such assessment mechanisms are missing, we suggest you get in touch with the facilitator or a trainer of facilitators and ask them to provide you with a proven list of earlier references and explain their training approach.